LennyBeto/airbnb-clone-project/README.md

 ## API Security

 The key security measures that will be implemented include:
-- Authentication
+#### Authentication
-  This will help in protecting the users' data.
+- This will help in protecting the users' data.
-- Authorization
+#### Authorization
-  This will help in securing the payments of the users.
+- This will help in securing the payments of the users.
-- Rate limiting
+#### Rate limiting
-  This will help manage and regulate traffic flow, ensuring fair access to resources while protecting against abuse and potential denial-of-service attacks.
+- This will help manage and regulate traffic flow, ensuring fair access to resources while protecting against abuse and potential denial-of-service attacks.

 ## CI/CD Pipeline
+- These enable rapid and reliable software delivery, ensuring that code changes are integrated, tested, and deployed efficiently.
+This process enhances collaboration among teams, reduces the risk of errors, and allows for quicker iterations, ultimately improving user experience and application stability.